Personal Values at Hampstead Theatre Review

 Disclaimer: Gifted tickets in exchange for an honest review

 The Hampstead Theatre is well known for championing new writing and this play is an incredibly high quality which stands firmly above many of the “safer topic” plays that are emphasised in our current theatrical palates.
 It’s fresh and deeply invigorating with a superb element of pathos and deliberate empathy, not sympathy.
-At 1 hour running time this play is the perfectly satisfying experience without overloading the audience and does not overly stretch out its very salient points.
+At 1 hour running time, this play is a perfectly satisfying experience without overloading the audience and does not overly stretch out its very salient points.

-This is a beautifully powerful and poignant play that reflects upon mental health in a empathetic way and leaves a sign of hope at the end for us to wish the characters find ways to cope with their grief in healthy ways.
+This is a beautifully powerful and poignant play that reflects upon mental health in an empathetic way and leaves a sign of hope at the end for us to wish the characters find ways to cope with their grief in healthy ways.
 It’s not the easiest of watches, especially if you know those who struggle with grief or hoarders but it is an important contribution to the debate in theatre, opens up the topic without fear and is a powerful conversation starter amongst the audience.
-If you enjoy British humour, discussions of mental health and the power of resilience and family connection then this is the play for you.
+If you enjoy British humour, discussions of mental health and the power of resilience and family connection, then this is the play for you.

 At Hampstead Theatre until 17 May 2025